unrealwork/atsd-use-cases/how-to/aws/cloud-watch-alert/README.md

 ![](images/sns-6.png)

-ATSD is ready to be configured to notify you via [**Slack Team Messaging**](https://slack.com/) and email.
+ATSD is ready to notify you via [**Slack Team Messaging**](https://slack.com/) and email.

 ## Custom Launch Preferences

 Customize the generic ATSD launch command with your preferences from these options.
-After customizing the launch command and executing, return to the [Create SNS Subscription](#create-sns-subscription) section to complete the procedure.
+After customizing the launch command and executing, return to the [Create SNS Subscription](#create-sns-subscription) section to complete the setup procedure.

 ### Email Notifications from ATSD